It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 The Chapel

 There is the tiny Chapel on the west side of the Mission.
-Since the Chapel faces east, it is best photographed in the early morning hours.
-Consider including the entrance gate and walkway to add depth to the image.
+Since the Chapel faces east, this again is a spot that is best photographed in the early morning hours.

 Photographing the Mission from the West: